SurajDas31/USB-token-based-signature/README.md

 # USB-token-based-signature
 This code is help to placed signature on the PDF file by using USB TOKEN.
+I have tested this code for ePass2003 token so for other token it maybe not working.

 # Prequisite